Truly Simple® Credit Card review

 - Potentially high APR.
 The card’s APR spans from 14.24% to 25.24% variable.
 If you have a weaker credit history, you may be approved for an interest rate at the higher end of that range.
 With APRs averaging around 16%, 25.24% is high.

 - Foreign transaction fees.
 For each transaction you make abroad, you’ll pay 3%.
 This may not seem like much, but it can add up quickly over a trip spanning several days.

 How does a balance transfer work with this card?

-To apply for the Truly Simple Card, you must be at least 18 years old.
-You must also be a citizen or permanent resident of the US.
+To apply for the card, you must be at least 18 years old and a citizen or permanent resident of the US.

 - Your full name and contact information.

 - A valid driver’s license or state ID.

 You’ll have a better chance of approval for this card if you apply with a good to excellent credit score of 670 or higher.
 Of course, a higher credit score and lower credit utilization will get you a lower APR and a higher credit limit.

 What do customers say about the Truly Simple® Credit Card?